jayanikrishna/Government-Policy-Education-AI-Chatbot/README.md

 - **Integration**: Integrates with external data sources to ensure up-to-date and accurate information about government policies.

+- **Accessing**: Accessing this chartbot is made flexible if integrated with meta business suite to access it from variable applications such as Whatsapp and Telegram  .

 ## Installation and Usage

-To use the chatbot, simply follow the installation instructions provided in the [documentation](docs/README.md).
+To use the chatbot, simply follow the installation instructions provided in the [documentation](https://github.com/jayanikrishna/Government-Policy-Education-AI-Chatbot/blob/main/Documentation) .
 Once installed, you can interact with the chatbot through the user-friendly interface and start learning about various government policies.

-## Contributing

-We welcome contributions from the community to improve and enhance the chatbot's functionality.
-If you would like to contribute, please read our [contribution guidelines](CONTRIBUTING.md) and submit a pull request with your proposed changes.

-## Feedback

-Your feedback is valuable to us!
-If you have any suggestions, feature requests, or encounter any issues while using the chatbot, please don't hesitate to [open an issue](../../issues) on GitHub.

 ---